 – Lillebit Fadraga

-1 The expression “ideological diversionism” was employed in Cuba in the 70s to refer to any idea, attitude or thought, that did not strictly fit the political ideology of the revolutionary project.
-Whether it was having long hair, wearing clothing and accessories associated to punk-rock culture, listening to the Beatles or any rock in general, reading foreign magazines—all of this could be considered a sign of dissent, and thus harm the rest of the population, and had to be combated.
+1 The expression “ideological diversionism” was employed in Cuba mainly in the 70s for refer to any idea, attitude or thought that would not strictly fit the politico-ideological guidelines of the revolutionary project.
+From having long hair or wearing clothing and accessories associated with punk-rock culture, listening to the Beatles or any rock in general, reading foreign magazines, all of this could be considered sign of dissent, and thus harm the rest of the population, and had to be combated.

-2 “Parameterization” would become the aforementioned guidelines for judging the intelligentsia according to what had and had not to been done/heard/said… For an in depth study see Norge Espinosa, “Las máscaras de la grisura: Teatro, silencio y política cultural en la Cuba de los ’70” in Espinosa, Norge.
+2 The “parameterization” would become these aforementioned guidelines for judging the intellectuality according to what had to be and not to be done/heard/said… For an in depth study see: Espinosa, Norge “Las máscaras de la grisura: Teatro, silencio y política cultural en la Cuba de los ’70” En Espinosa, Norge.
 Escenarios que arden.
 Ed.
 Letras Cubanas, 2012.

-3 The expression “The Five Year Period” was coined by the Cuban intellectual Ambrosio Fornet to refer to a change in the implementation of the cultural politic in Cuba at the end of the 60s and the beginning of the 70s.
-For an exhaustive analysis see Ambrosio Fornet, “El Quinquenio Gris: revisitando el término” en Revista Casa de las Américas, No. 246, January-March- 2007, 3-16. http://listas.casa.cult.cu/publicaciones/revistacasa/246/flechas.pdf
+3 The expression “The Five Year Period” was coined by the cuban intellectual Ambrosio Fornet to refer to a change in the implementation of the cultural politic in Cuba at the end of the 60s and the beginning of the 70s.
+For an exhaustive analysis see Fornet, Ambrosio “El Quinquenio Gris: revisitando el término” En Revista Casa de las Américas, No. 246, enero-marzo 2007, p.p.3-16

 Hamlet Lavastida (Havana, 1983) attended the San Alejandro National Academy of Fine Arts (Havana, 1998-2002) and the Superior Institute of Art (Havana, 2003-2009), as well as the Behavior Art School (Havana, 2004-2006).
 His work has been presented in exhibitions such as, Iconocracia, ARTIUM, Basque Museum-Centre of Contemporary Art, Vitoria-Gasteiz, Spain (2015); Politics: I don’t like it but it likes me, Laznia Centre for Contemporary Art, Gdansk, Poland (2013); Touched, Liverpool Biennial 2010, Liverpool, UK (2010); Curadores, Go Home!, Espacio Aglutinador, Havana, Cuba (2008); Behavior Art School, 7th Gwangju Biennale, Gwangju, Sourth Korea (2008).
 He has also participated in residency programs such as, A-I-R Laboratory, Centre for Contemporary Art Ujazdowski Castle, Warsaw, Poland (2012) and Residencia PERRO Aglutinador-Laboratorio, Havana, Cuba (2008).